-Getting started -- I recommend planting the seeds in individual, small containers that have drainage holes.
+Getting started -- Use small containers or cups that have drainage holes.

 This plant prefers a loose, well-draining soil that is high in organic matter.
 A typical mix is 1 part potting soil

 Until the seeds sprout, ensure that the surface soil stays moist.
-If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open slightly to allow some fresh air in.
-You may need to drip a few drops of water on the surface each day.
+An easy way to maintain moisture is to enclose the pots in a plastic container or bag - just leave it open slightly to allow some fresh air in.
+You may need to drip a few drops of water on the surface each day to keep it moist.

-They germinate well between about 64 and 77 degrees F (18-25°C).
+They germinate well between about 66 and 77 degrees F (19-25°C).
 Avoid letting the seeds get